 Myth 2: Everyone needs a chatbot

 Unfortunately for us, this is not the case.
-The criteria for chatbot necessity, in fact, is very straightforward.
+The criteria for chatbot necessity, in fact, are very straightforward.

-First, if you don’t have to deal with a high number of clients, chatbot will not save you any money.
-From a cost-efficiency point of view, it would be cheaper to hire some interns to handle the messenger requests.
+First, if you don’t have to deal with a high number of clients, a chatbot will not save you any money.
+From a cost efficiency point of view, it would be cheaper to hire some interns to handle the queries.

-Second, if you receive mostly nontypical requests that are hard to predict ahead of time, the best chatbot can do is redirecting the customer to the profile specialist.
+Second, if you receive mostly nontypical requests that are hard to predict ahead of time, the best chatbot can do is redirect the customer to the customer support officer.

-Third, the dialog with the client may be absent altogether.
-There may be no communication in place even in cases with a large client base.
+Third, the dialogue with the client may be absent altogether.
+There may be no communication even in cases with a large client base.

 Fourth, not everything can be accomplished with text or voice.
 For instance, in cases of vast item catalogue, the chatbot may respond with a list of 20 items to a request of a single specific one.
-Navigating such a list will be inconvenient for the customer.
+Navigating through such a list would be inconvenient for the customer.

-There is an opinion, that chatbots are overhyped and inefficient.
-While hype is definitely there, it is declining as of late.
+There is an opinion that chatbots are overhyped and inefficient.
+While hype is definitely there, it has been declining as of late.
 As mentioned before, chatbots save significant amount of money for large companies with vast incoming traffic.
-Clients benefit from this as well, as communication with a chatbot is shorter, as the response time is reduced to nothing since the bot is available 24/7.
+Clients benefit from this as well, as a conversation with a chatbot is shorter and the response time is reduced to nothing since the bot is available 24/7.

 Myth 4: People are uncomfortable talking to chatbots

 This statement is only true for primitive chatbots that fail to resolve client issues.
-If the chatbot is implemented well, people are eager to communicate with it and even enjoy the communication.
+If the chatbot is implemented well, people are eager to chat with it and enjoy the communication.

-Myth 5: Chatbot is a set of buttons in a messenger
+Myth 5: A chatbot is a set of buttons in a messenger

 Chatbot functionality is much wider and depends on its type.
-For example, our chatbots that are rule-based include the following functions:
+For example, our chatbots that are rule-based include the following features: